View Lois Hein's Obituary on scrantontimes.com and share memories

 Donations may be made in Lois' memory to the Covenant Presbyterian Church, 550 Madison Ave., Scranton, PA 18510.

-For directions, to share a memory or to express your condolences to the family, please visit www.vanstonandjames.com.
+To share a memory or express your condolences to the family, visit www.vanstonandjames.com.

 Arrangements are under the care and direction of Robert C. Jones, funeral director.